-Ricardo’s software is called MPCTools and GMA2Tools, and it allows you to MIDI map your USB-MIDI controllers to the console software.
+Ricardo’s software is called ShowCockpit, and it allows you to MIDI map your USB-MIDI controllers to the console software.
 Then, once you join a network session to your main console, you can have control over your show with the MIDI controller – here’s how it works:

-MPCTools and GMA2Tools are killer programs, and a huge problem solver for folks who want to map MIDI interfaces to console software.
+ShowCockpit is a kiiler program and a huge problem solver for folks who want to map MIDI interfaces to professional-grade console software.
 But what if you don’t want to use a PC, or don’t use one of these 2 consoles?

 Conversion of USB-MIDI to 5-Pin MIDI